History of English: Middle English

-Middle English is the form of English spoken roughly from the time of the Norman Conquest in 1066 until the end of the 15th century.
+Middle English is the forms of English spoken roughly from the time of the Norman Conquest in 1066 until the end of the 15th century.

 For centuries after the Conquest, the Norman kings and high-ranking nobles in England and to some extent elsewhere in the British Isles spoke Anglo-Norman, a variety of Old Norman, originating from a northern langue d'oïl dialect.
 Merchants and lower-ranked nobles were often bilingual in Anglo-Norman and English, whilst English continued to be the language of the common people.
-Middle English was influenced by both Anglo-Norman, and later Anglo-French (see characteristics of the Anglo-Norman language).
+Middle English was influenced by both Anglo-Norman, and later Anglo-French.
+See characteristics of the Anglo-Norman language.

+Until the 14th century, Anglo-Norman and then French were the language of the courts and government.
+Even after the decline of Norman, standard French retained the status of a formal or prestige language.
+About 10,000 French and Norman loan words entered Middle English, particularly terms associated with government, church, law, the military, fashion, and food.
+See English language word origins and List of English words of French origin.

+Although English is a Germanic language, it has a deep connection to Romance languages.
+The roots of this connection trace back to the Conquest of England by the Normans in 1066.
+The Normans spoke a dialect of Old French, and the commingling of Norman French and Old English resulted in Middle English, a language that reflects aspects of both Germanic and Romance languages and evolved into the English we speak today, where nearly 60% of the words are from Latin & Romance languages like French.